hassio-addons/addon-grafana/README.md

 ## Using it with the InfluxDB Community add-on

-Grafana does not come out of the box pre-configured, but letting it interact with the community InfluxDB add-on is pretty easy.
+Grafana does not come out of the box pre-configured, but letting it interact with the community [InfluxDB add-on](hassio-addons/repository/addon-influxdb) is pretty easy.

-- Go to the InfluxDB admin interface and create a user for Grafana.
+- Follow the instructions from the [InfluxDB add-on](hassio-addons/repository/addon-influxdb#integrating-into-home-assistant) on how to intagrate into Home Assistant
 - Login into Grafana
 - Create a new datasource:
   - Name: Anything you want, e.g., Home Assistant